ryaneof/.js/readme.md

 - `origin/master` full feature
 - `origin/improve-ux` make improvement to user experience
 - `origin/remove-ads` remove annoying (not all) ads
-- `origin/just-for-fun` just for fun.
+- `origin/just-for-fun` just for fun

 You can switch to a seperate branch according to your needs : )